tliu526/a4-browser-mapreduce/README.md

 3b) Alternatively, we have a version running online at http://bmr-cs339/rhcloud.com

+## Demo

+We provide the tools for a sample MapReduce job in the demo folder.
+This folder contains Map and Reduce functions that get the word count of each word in a document.
+These functions are written in word_count.js.
+The demo folder also contains sentences.json, which is a short collection of sentences on which functions in word_count.js can be run.

 ## How to commit a Signature wrapping attack

 1) Start the system as described above